-Fig trees are generally very low maintenance, and this makes this portion of fig tree care simple.
+Fig trees are generally very low maintenance, and this makes this portion simple.
 You shouldn’t have to constantly prune your fig for it to look healthy and stay full.
 However, you do want to take a look during the dormant season.
 Remove any weak, diseased, or dead branches you find.
 Doing this will encourage new and healthy growth.

 Should it get too cold in the winter and free part of the tree, you may have to go out and remove any dead or dying parts of the tree down to the ground level.
 Anything underground should be okay.
 Once you remove it, keep an eye on it come spring to see if it starts growing again.

-Now, for the rewarding aspect of fig tree care, harvesting.
-You don’t want to harvest any figs from your tree until you’re sure they’re fully ripe.
+Now, for the rewarding aspect, harvesting.
+You don’t want to harvest any figs from your fig trees until you’re sure they’re fully ripe.
 Once you harvest them, they won’t continue to get more ripe.
 When you touch them, they should be slightly soft and fully colored.
-Figs are a favorite food of squirrels and birds, so investing in a bird net early on is ideal to protect your crop.
+Figs are a favorite food of squirrels and birds, so investing in a bird net early on is ideal to protect your crop from the fig trees.

 Wear a long-sleeved shirt and gloves when you harvest your figs. The tree’s sap can cause a mild rash or skin irritation.
 Grab the fig by the thin stem and and gently pull it away until the stem snaps.
 Figs only keep for two or three days in the refrigerator, but you can keep them whole and freeze them to use later.
 You can dry them too.

-Bring a basket or container with you when you harvest your figs because you should have a lot of them ready to go at one time.
+Bring a basket or container with you when you harvest your figs from the fig trees because you should have a lot of them ready to go at one time.

-Advanced Fig Tree Care – Identifying or Treating Common Fig Tree Diseases
+Advanced Tree Care – Identifying or Treating Common Fig Tree Diseases

-Once important aspect of fig tree care is keeping your tree healthy.
+Another important aspect is keeping your tree healthy.
 Unfortunately, fig trees are susceptible to diseases, and these diseases can decimate your tree if you don’t get a handle of them right away.
-Several common disease include:
+Several common diseases to affect fig trees include:

 - Fig Rust – If your fig tree’s leaves are starting to turn yellow or fall out, you could have a case of Fig Rust.
 This is a fungal infection that attacks your fig’s leaves.
 Get a bottle of neem oil and spray it on your tree’s roots once a week until the leaves restore to their healthy state.

-- Leaf Blight – This is another fungal infection that creates holes in your tree’s leaves, moist yellow spots, and fungus webs on the underside of the leaves.
+- Leaf Blight – This is another fungal infection that creates holes in the leaves of fig trees, moist yellow spots, and fungus webs on the underside of the leaves.
 Remove any infected leaves to prevent it from spreading to healthy ones.

 - Thrips – Thrips are exotic pests that can stunt your fig tree’s growth and lead to leaf loss.
 To get rid of them, prune away any dead or injured plant as soon as you see it.
 Spray the roots with neem oil once a week.

-- Twig Dieback – Unfortunately, there is no cure for this fungal infection.
+- Twig Dieback – Unfortunately, there is no cure for this fungal infection of fruit trees.
 You can remove the dying branches to help control the spread of infection.

 Your fig tree can turn into the centerpiece of your landscape with a little care and attention.
-This guide gives you everything you need to successfully plant, grow, and maintain your fig tree for years to come.
-You can use it to set up a fig tree care routine that fits into your schedule and ensures you have healthy growth all year round.
+This fig tree care guide gives you everything you need to successfully plant, grow, and maintain your fig tree for years to come.
+You can use it to set up a fig tree care routine that fits into your schedule and ensures you have healthy growth of the fig trees all year round.